1Ghasthunter1/Helium_RMS/README.md

 ### Setup

 Within Miner_RMS.ino, change any line with `<REPLACE_ME>`to the requested information.
-There are only three items that need configuring at the top of the script, which are the Dev EUI, App EUI, and App key from the Helium Console.
+There are only three items that need configuring at the top of the script, which are the `dev EUI`, `app EUI`, `and app` key from the Helium Console.

 After uploading the code to your Arduino, your device should register within the helium network and begin transmitting data every thirty seconds.